 Mortgage interest deduction.
 You generally can claim an itemized deduction for interest on mortgage debt incurred to purchase, build or improve your principal residence and a second residence.
 Points paid related to your principal residence also may be deductible.
 Through 2025, the TCJA reduces the mortgage debt limit from \$1 million to \$750,000 for debt incurred after Dec.
-15, 2017 (\$500,000 and \$375,000, respectively, for separate filers), with some limited exceptions.
+15, 2017 (from \$500,000 to \$375,000 for separate filers), with some limited exceptions.

 Home equity debt interest deduction.

 Through 2025, the TCJA effectively limits the home equity interest deduction to debt that would qualify for the home mortgage interest deduction.
 (Under pre-TCJA law, interest was deductible on up to \$100,000 of home equity debt used for any purpose, such as to pay off credit card debt or to buy a car.)
 Home office deduction.
-If you're an employee and work from home, under the TCJA, home office expenses aren't deductible through 2025 even if your employer has required you to work from home during the pandemic.
+If you're an employee and work from home, under the TCJA, home office expenses aren't deductible through 2025 even if your employer has required you to work from home.
 Why?
 For employees, this is a miscellaneous itemized deduction subject to the 2% of adjusted gross income (AGI) floor, and the TCJA suspended such deductions.
 (If you're self-employed, you may still be able to deduct home office expenses.
 See page 11.)

 Personal casualty and theft loss deduction.
 Through 2025, the TCJA suspends this itemized deduction except if the loss was due to an event officially declared a disaster by the President.
-Rental income exclusion.
-If you rent out all or a portion of your principal residence or second home for less than 15 days during the year, you don't have to report the income.
-But expenses directly associated with the rental, such as advertising and cleaning, won't be deductible.